MareoRaft/viagogo-product-case-study/README.md

     z = 13.726287068516598

-so that the p-value is less than 0.00001 (due to our very high n), and thus the result IS statistically significant!
+so that the p-value is less than `0.00001` (mainly due to our very high `n`), and thus the result IS statistically significant!
 We should therefore revert to the control strategy.

-IS THERE more data you would like to consider before deciding?